Australia men's national soccer team: Later success

 Australia was drawn into Group D in the World Cup, which featured three-time world champion Germany, Ghana and Serbia.
 On 14 June, Australia faced Germany.
 Pim Verbeek's surprising decision to play without a recognised striker saw Australia comprehensively defeated 4–0.
 Verbeek received heavy criticism for his tactics, with SBS (Australia's World Cup broadcaster) chief soccer analyst Craig Foster calling for his immediate sacking.
 Australia's second group match against Ghana resulted in a 1–1 draw, and their third and final group match against Serbia resulted in a 2–1 win.
 Ultimately, Australia were eliminated on goal difference behind Ghana.
 Pim Verbeek completed his term as Australian coach at the end of the 2010 World Cup and was soon replaced by Holger Osieck.

 In 2010, Australia qualified for their second AFC Asian Cup, topping their qualification group.
 A successful campaign at the 2011 Asian Cup saw Australia become runners-up to Japan, after losing in the Final 1–0 in extra time.

 In 2012, Australia agreed to compete in the East Asian Cup.
 Australia travelled to Hong Kong to compete in a series of qualification matches with the hopes of qualifying for the 2013 East Asian Cup.
 Despite handing several debuts and fielding an in-experienced squad, Australia was successful, finishing ahead of Hong Kong, North Korea, Guam and Chinese Taipei to progress to the 2013 East Asian Cup, where Australia eventually finished last behind Japan, South Korea and China PR.
 On 26 August 2013, Australia became full members of the ASEAN Football Federation but as part of their entrance agreement with the sub-confederation, their national team is barred from participating in the AFF Championship due to their perceived wide gap in playing standards between Australia and the rest of the region.

-Australia against Chile in Arena Pantanal, Cuiabá, at the 2014 World Cup.
+Australia against Chile in Arena Pantanal, Cuiabá, at the 2014 FIFA World Cup.

 Australia's 2014 FIFA World Cup qualification campaign began with a series of friendlies against the United Arab Emirates (0–0), Germany (a 2–1 win), New Zealand (a 3–0 win), Serbia (0–0) and Wales (a 2–1 win).
 Australia's World Cup campaign started in the third round of qualification, with Australia topping their group to progress to the fourth round.
 After winning their last fourth round-game, Australia finished as runners-up in their group, qualifying for the finals tournament in Brazil on 18 June 2013.

 Shortly after achieving qualification to the World Cup, Australia played a series of friendly matches against Brazil and France, suffering consecutive 6–0 defeats.
-This along with previous poor performances during the 2014 World Cup qualification campaign resulted in manager Holger Osieck's sacking, bringing his four-year tenure as Australia's manager to an end.
+This along with previous poor performances during the 2014 World Cup qualification campaign resulted in manager Holger Osieck's sacking, bringing his three-year tenure as Australia's manager to an end.